 Added by Josh Board on July 1, 2014 at 12:49am — No Comments

 The first time I heard The Everly Brothers was as a kid watching Happy Days on TV in the ‘70s.
 I loved their harmonies and ballads.
 As a teenager, I was looking for a song called “Poor Jenny” from a German opera, and found a song of theirs with the same title.
-I had forgotten how much I liked them,…Continue
+I had forgotten how much I liked them, and got a CD compilation of all their hits.

 If I’m doing a story about Doodles and autographs, I’d prefer it to be about the unknown comedian named Doodles Weaver (related to actress Sigourney).
 He was a brilliant comedic mind, and ended up killing himself when medical issues popped up.
-I know somebody that currently has a signed Doodles Weaver…Continue
+I know somebody that currently has a signed Doodles Weaver picture (pictured here).
+It’s the first autograph of his I’ve ever…Continue

 I was reading a newspaper in San Diego and saw the most beautiful picture in the world.
 No, it wasn’t a sunrise over the beautiful beaches in La Jolla.
 It wasn’t one of those double rainbows some freak out over.
 It was the handwritten lyrics to the great Beatles song She Said, She Said from the Revolver album.
 It included a few lines that didn’t make it into the song, and some words crossed out.
 All of it in John Lennon’s writing!
 That song, along with the lyrics to In My…Continue